-The Trustees do not monitor or engage directly with issuers or other holders of debt or equity.
-They expect the investment manager to exercise ownership rights and undertake monitoring and engagement in line with the manager's general policies on stewardship, as provided to the Trustees from time to time, considering the long-term financial interests of the beneficiaries.
-The Trustees seek to appoint managers that have strong stewardship policies and processes, reflecting where relevant the recommendations of the UK Stewardship Code issued by the Financial Reporting Council, and from time to time the Trustees review how these are implemented in practice.
+The Trustee does not monitor or engage directly with issuers or other holders of debt or equity.
+It expects the investment manager to exercise ownership rights and undertake monitoring and engagement in line with the manager's general policies on stewardship and the Trustee's policy, as provided to the Trustee from time to time, considering the long-term financial interests of the beneficiaries.
+The Trustee believes that strong stewardship policies help manage environmental, social and governance risks associated with the Closed Fund's investments, which it considers to be financially material.
+The Trustee believes that protecting the Closed Fund's investments from such risks will protect and enhance the long-term value of investments.